blue-luke/ckad-crash-course/exercises/01-creating-inspecting-pod/instructions.md

 k get pod -n ckad-prep -o wide
 10.4.1.96
 8. Run a temporary Pod in the namespace `ckad-prep` using the image `busybox`, shell into it and run a `wget` command against the `nginx` Pod using port 80.
+Remember to use the `--rm` to create a temporary Pod.
 (used nginx and curl instead)
 9. Render the logs of Pod `mypod`. k logs mypod -n ckad-prep